My Newborn Photoshoot

 It is never too early to book a session, most people tend to book just after their 20 week scan.
 I will then add you to my schedule around your due date.
 As soon as you are able, after having your baby you can contact me and we will then arrange your session.
 If you have already had your baby and you have not already booked please get in touch as soon as possible.
 It is always a good idea to think about where you would like to display your photograph’s in your home.
 So think about colour that you would like to be used in your session.
 I plan and prepare my session in advance so it is very important to let me know of any particular preferences that you would like before the session.

-The Session may last up to 4 hours
+Why does the Session last up to 4 hours

 This is because I work solely around the babies needs, nappy changing, feeding, cuddles to help sooth and settle them all take up quite a lot of time but don’t worry you will not be bored, the session will fly by.
 I work in a relaxed and informal setting, the studio will be very warm as baby will need to be kept cosy and comfortable ensuring they will sleep like a baby!
 I will position baby, enabling you to put your feet up, watch and relax.
 If you would like family shot’s it is important to let me know when booking.
 If you would like other children in the session please be aware that 2 to 3 hour’s is a long time for young children.
 Arrangement’s may need to be made for young children to either attend towards the end or the beginning so that they will not get bored and disturb baby through out the session.